 Participants raise money in a variety of ways.
 Members can personalize their individual online fundraising page via their online fundraising page.
 Promoting your online fundraising page via social media and email can be very effective.
 Corporations, police organizations/associations, family, and friends are good sources for donations.
 In the past, members have hosted fundraising events at restaurants (some will donate a percentage of sales), at entertainment events (where a percentage of tickets sales will be donated), or by organizing dinner/auction events.
 Should you create an outside fundraising page, such as “Firstgiving” please ensure the you have selected our chapter as the recipient donor.
 Any other designated nonprofit will not be transferable to us, therefore, you will not receive credit.
 Some members create and sell customized items (t-shirts, mugs, water bottles, jerseys, etc.).
 Items may also be sold at our Team meetings.
 Use of the Police Unity Tour Logo must be reviewed and approved by the Chapter President.
 Please follow our Police Unity Tour Logo use policy – Logo-Guidlines.

-We understand due to unforeseen circumstances a member may have to drop due to injury, family illness, etc. Funds raised will automatically be placed towards our additional costs.
-They are non transferable or are able to be placed towards future tours.
-Any drops after March 1st, 2020, we require a minimum $800 payment to cover our hotels, contracted breakfasts, and lunches.
+We understand due to unforeseen circumstances a member may have to drop due to injury, family illness, etc. Funds/donations raised will automatically be placed towards our additional costs.
+Donations are non transferable or are able to be placed towards future tours.
 Notification of the cancellation will need to be in written form via email to Terie at email@example.com.
 You will need an email confirmation that your cancellation has been received, otherwise, you will be responsible for the full amount.